kbilsted/StatePrinter/README.md

 * It becomes much easier to write unit tests against object-graphs.
 * It is part of the back-end engine of the very nice ApprovalTests framework.

+It is under the Apache License 2.0, meaning that you can freely use this in other open source or commercial products.
+If you use it for commercial products please have the courtesy to leave me an email with a 'thank you'.

 ### 1.1 Simple usage